mattchewtaylor/mattchewtaylor.github.io/_posts/2018-02-19-case-study-redux-etsy-marketplace.markdown

 After conducting the surveys, we wanted to get more qualitative data via user interviews.
 We sat down with a few of our respondents and talked through the current process of requesting custom orders.
 We also wanted to learn more about the collaboration efforts between buyer and seller.
 Whilst my team compiled all our user data, I went online to the official Etsy forums and opened up further discussions about the current state of custom ordering.

 Some excerpts from our interviews:
-> <span style="color: black; font-weight: 700;">Q:  Can you briefly describe your most recent experience with a custom order? </span>
+### <span style="color: black; font-weight: 600;">Q:  Can you briefly describe your most recent experience with a custom order?</span>

-> <span style="color: mid-gray;">*A:  "I wanted to get my wife a necklace with her grandmothers name engraved on it, along with her birthstone.
-I spent a consierable amount of time searching for an Etsy shop that specialized in custom jewelry and requested a custom order through them."* </span>
+*A:  "I wanted to get my wife a necklace with her grandmothers name engraved on it, along with her birthstone.
+I spent a consierable amount of time searching for an Etsy shop that specialized in custom jewelry and requested a custom order through them."*

-> <span style="color: black; font-weight: 700;">Q:  What aspects were frustrating about your ordering process? </span>
+### <span style="color: black; font-weight: 600;">Q:  What aspects were frustrating about your ordering process?</span>

-> <span style="color: mid-gray;">*A:  "Time was the big one for me.
+*A:  "Time was the big one for me.
 Between searching for the right jeweler and going back and forth trying to get the perfect necklace...
-I just felt exhausted by the time it was finally finished."* </span>
+I just felt exhausted by the time it was finally finished."*

-> <span style="color: black; font-weight: 700;">Q:  How did you collaborate with the shop owner?
-Was there any brainstorming involved? </span>
+### <span style="color: black; font-weight: 600;">Q:  How did you collaborate with the shop owner?
+Was there any brainstorming involved?</span>

-> <span style="color: mid-gray;">*A:  "Mostly through email, I sent over some pictures of something similar and we just took it from there."* </span>
+*A:  "Mostly through email, I sent over some pictures of something similar and we just took it from there."*
 <br>
 <br>

-## <span style="color: black;">Telling the story</span>
+# <span style="color: black;">Telling the story</span>
+## <span style="color: black;">User personas</span>
 We sorted our data from the research phase into two main archetypes; the buyer and the artisan.
 After identifying patterns in the responses we received we then used the two personas to craft user stories and flow diagrams.
 <br>
 <div class="fluidbox-container w-100 w-50-ns fl pr0 pr2-ns">